darius/tailbiter/grammar/README.md

   parser. (https://github.com/hausdorff/pow likely to help a lot.)

 * Sketch ways to scale this up to the full grammar, and pick one.
+  (This'll include deciding on a parsing algorithm!
+LL(1), PEG, derivatives?)